Al Qassar

-Al Qassar (القصار; also spelled to as Al Gassar) is a seafront district on Qatar's eastern coast, located in the municipality of Ad Dawhah.
+Al Qassar (القصار; also spelled to as Al Gassar) is a seafront district on Qatar's eastern coast, located in the municipality of Doha.

 In the 2015 census it formed Zone 61 with Al Dafna and Zone 66 with Onaiza and Leqtaifiya.

 Etymology

 In Arabic, qassar is a word used for small black rocks found around beaches.
 The district received its name because of its high concentration of these rocks.

 History

 Al Qassar was built on land that was reclaimed in the 1970s and 1980s after extensive dredging.
 As part of a masterplan by the Qatari government, the entire area, which came to be known as West Bay, was to be developed as Qatar's new business center.

 Geography

 Al Qassar borders the following districts: